Recollements induced by left Frobenius pairs: Introduction

-If in addition $R$ and $S$ are selfinjective algebras, then it is in fact a recollement of triangulated categories. \end{thm}
+Recollements of triangulated categories, introduced by Beilinson, Bernstein and Deligne in \cite{B}, have been successfully applied to algebra, geometry, higher algebraic $K$-theory and so on.
+In the recent ten years, there are a lot of interesting work on the constructions of recollements of (algebraic) triangulated categories such as derived categories of ordinary rings or differential graded rings, or more generally, stable categories of Frobenius categories.
+This particularly includes the constructions of recollements of derived module categories from infinitely generated tilting modules and exact contexts (see \cite{Chen2012,Chen2021}) and the ones of recollements of stable categories of monomorphism categories (see \cite{W,XZZ}).

-From the notions of relative generators and cogenerators in approximation theory, Becerril and coauthors \cite{BMPS} introduced left Frobenius pairs and strong left Frobenius pairs, which are closely linked to the construction of exact model structures.
+In terms of relative generators and cogenerators in approximation theory, Becerril and coauthors \cite{BMPS} introduced left Frobenius pairs and strong left Frobenius pairs, which are closely linked to the construction of exact model structures.
 Detailed definitions can be found in \cite[Definition 2.5]{BMPS}.
-For instance, for any Artin algebra $R$, $R\text{-}\mathrm{mod}$ respect to the subcategory $\mathrm{inj}(R)$ of the injective objects form a left Frobenius pair, and it is a strong Frobenius pair if and only if $R$ is selfinjective.
-Moreover, it is easy to check that for any left Frobenius pair $(\mathcal{X},\mathcal{W})$, its stable category $\overline{\mathcal{X}}:=\mathcal{X}/\mathcal{W}$ has a right triangulated structure which was introduced and studied by Beligiannis and Marmaridis in \cite{BM}, and if in addition $(\mathcal{X},\mathcal{W})$ is a strong Frobenius pair, then its stable category $\overline{\mathcal{X}}$ has a triangulated structure (see Lemma \ref{lem:3.4} and Remark \ref{remark}).
-Inspired by this fact, we mainly prove the following analogous result to Theorem \ref{thm:1.1}.
+For any left Frobenius pair $(\mathcal{X},\mathcal{W})$, its stable category $\mathcal{X}/\mathcal{W}$ has a right triangulated structure which was introduced and studied by Beligiannis and Marmaridis in \cite{BM}, and if in addition $(\mathcal{X},\mathcal{W})$ is a strong left Frobenius pair, then its stable category $\mathcal{X}/\mathcal{W}$ has a triangulated structure (see Lemma \ref{lem:3.4} and Remark \ref{remark}).
+A typical example is that for any Artin algebra $A$, the category of finitely generated left $A$-modules respect to the subcategory $\mathrm{inj}(A)$ of the injective objects form a left Frobenius pair, and it is a strong left Frobenius pair if and only if $A$ is selfinjective.
+More generally, left Frobenius pairs can be provided by complete hereditary cotorsion pairs of abelian categories in cotorion theory (see Lemma \ref{cotorsion pair}).

+The purpose of the present paper is to give the construction of recollements of right triangulated categories (a generalization of triangulated categories) by addressing left Frobenius pairs in abelian categories.
+To achieve this aim, we first give a general method to construct left Frobenius pairs of comma categories associated with right exact functors over abelian categories.

 To state our main result more precisely, let us first introduce some definitions and notations.